Adroiti/docs-for-code-review-tools/RuboCop/Metrics-PerceivedComplexity.md

 complexity as an `if` or a `&&`.
 Except if it's one of those special `case`/`when` constructs where there's no expression after `case`.
 Then the cop treats it as an `if`/`elsif`/`elsif`... and lets all the `when` nodes count.
-In contrast to the CyclomaticComplexity cop, this cop considers `else` nodes as adding complexity.
+This cop considers `else` nodes as adding complexity.

 ### Example